Another medical sacred cow bites the dust. Time to chuck that baby aspirin bottle in the trash if you haven’t already.

 A new and emerging use of aspirin for the prevention of deaths from colon cancer was also evaluated in the same meta-analysis and no overall beneficial effect of aspirin use on cancer deaths was found.
 7

-Some may remember the government campaign in the 70’s and 80’s cautioning parents not to not give aspirin to infants, from birth to 18 years of age especially after a viral illness.
+Some may remember the government campaign in the ’70s and ’80s cautioning parents to not give aspirin to infants, from birth to 18 years of age especially after a viral illness.
 The warnings were prompted by the many cases of children taking aspirin who developed Reyes Syndrome.
-Researchers today believe that the Reyes Syndrome was caused, at least in part of the cases, by metabolic failure of the mitochondria from virus, pesticides, medicine, or stress.
+Researchers today believe that the Reyes Syndrome was caused, at least in part of the cases, by a metabolic failure of the mitochondria from virus, pesticides, medicine, or stress.
 12 The warning still appears on aspirin packaging.
 9

 Did Overly Liberal Use of Aspirin Contribute to Flu Deaths in 1918?